-The policy of our audit committee or our board of directors is to pre approve all audit and non-audit services, such as audit-related, tax and other services provided by Ernst & Young.
+The policy of our audit committee or our board of directors is to pre approve all audit and non-audit services, such as audit-related, tax and other services provided by a professional party.

 ITEM 16D.
 EXEMPTIONS FROM THE LISTING STANDARDS FOR AUDIT COMMITTEES